utk-eecs-crumpton-tas/cs102-handbook/docs/environment-setup/lab-machines.md

    nvim file.cpp
    ```

-4. If you are on a Mac the color scheme will not display correctly in the default terminal app.
+4. If you are on a Mac the color scheme for Neovim will not display correctly in the default terminal app.
 You can use [iTerm2](https://iterm2.com/) instead.

 Here is a [vim command reference](/docs/reference/vim-cheatsheet) to help you get started.